-5 things that will shock you when you arrive in the Netherlands
+5 things that will surprise you when you first arrive in the Netherlands

-When my husband and I were first presented with the opportunity to come live in The Hague, we did not really know what to expect.
-On one hand, we were super excited to have a new experience and, on the other, we felt full of uncertainty.
+When my husband and I were first presented with the opportunity to live in The Hague, we didn’t really know what to expect.
+We were super excited to have a new experience, but also full of uncertainty.

-The date for moving came around, so we hopped in a plane from Madrid to Amsterdam with our one year old (in case you were wondering, it is super fun flying with a toddler!) and did not look back.
+When our moving date came around, we hopped on a plane from Madrid to Schiphol with our one-year-old (in case you were wondering, it is super fun flying with a toddler… not!) and never looked back.

-Actually, that is not entirely true; there was a whole lot of looking back… and forth, as well as overthinking absolutely everything about our life in the Netherlands.
-Here is a list of some of the things that caught us off guard:
+Actually, that is not entirely true; there was a whole lot of looking back… as well as overthinking absolutely everything about our new life in the Netherlands.

-I mean, everyone knows cycling is the most common way of transportation in the land of cheese and windmills, but you never realise how many bikes there are… they’re everywhere and anywhere!
+I mean, everyone knows cycling is the most common way of transportation in the land of cheese and windmills, but you never realise how many bikes there truly are, until you get here.

 READ MORE| Seven types of cyclists found when biking in the Netherlands